 Urgent information for visa applicants regarding COVID-19 pandemic and associated visa and travel suspensions

-The U.S. Embassy in Paris continues to follow procedures that prioritize the health and safety of our applicants and employees.
-As a part of these efforts, any applicants who have traveled outside of France in the prior 10 days will not be admitted for their appointment and will be asked to reschedule for a future date.
-Additionally, and as a reminder, the U.S. Embassy in Paris only accepts applications from persons who are physically in France and Monaco.
-Applicants outside of France should make an appointment with the Embassy where they are currently located.
+- The U.S. Embassy in Paris continues to follow procedures that prioritize the health and safety of our applicants and employees.
+Due to COVID-19, any visa applicants who have traveled outside of France 10 days or less before their appointment date will not be admitted to the Embassy and will be required to reschedule their appointment.
+Due to current health protocols, the U.S. Embassy in Paris is only accepting Non-Immigrant Visa applications from those applicants physically residing in France or Monaco.

 On March 2, significant changes were made to the criteria for granting National Interest Exceptions to Presidential Proclamation 10143 (extending PP 9993), which suspends travel from Schengen countries to the United States.
 Many applicants, who were able to qualify for a National Interest Exception previously may not be able to meet the new standards laid out in the guidance.
 For this reason, those currently in the United States should not leave the United States for trips back to France unless they understand that they may not be able to re-enter the United States for some time.